Enjoying Playing Games on a Budget: Tips for Families and Community Groups

 Try Before You Buy

 Board game cafés are a brilliant budget option.
 For the price of a drink or a small table fee, you can try loads of games — no commitment required.
-It’s a great way to figure out what you actually enjoy before spending money on a copy of your own.
+It’s a fantastic way to figure out what you actually enjoy before spending money on a copy of your own.

 Many cafés also sell ex-demo games at a discount, which is a win-win.
+Imagine sipping your favourite beverage while discovering your next obsession!

 Print, Play, Repeat

 Print-and-play games are another budget hero.
-Many are free or very cheap, and all you need is paper, a pen, and maybe dice.
+Many are free or very cheap, and all you need is paper, a pen, and maybe some dice.
 They’re perfect for solo games, roll-and-writes, and quick sessions at home.

 Our game boxes include roll-and-write printouts, and a tip would be to laminate them and use whiteboard pens to rub off the markings, making them reusable.
+This way, you can enjoy your favourite games over and over again without breaking the bank!

-Go Digital (but with a warning)
+Go Digital (But with a Warning)

 Local Facebook groups, community pages, and online marketplaces are fantastic for finding games that need a new home.
 People often sell or give away games simply to free up space.